Hi, I’m Andy and welcome to my blog.

-So in 2017, I left a ‘high-flying legal career’ behind for a simpler life.
-I took on some freelance technology work to pay the bills but my focus has been pursuing my love of nature and the outdoors.
+So in 2017, I left a high-flying legal career behind for a simpler life.
+I took on some technology consultancy work to pay the bills while pursuing my love of nature and the outdoors.
 I’m fitter, healthier and happier than I’ve ever been, just by prioritising the things I enjoy.

 I started this blog to shout about my love of the outdoors and show there’s more to life than targets and deadlines.
 To encourage people to speak up when work’s getting on top of them.
 And to champion getting outside more to improve our relationships with work.

 In 2019 I walked around the 18 major lakes in the Lake District, discovered trail running and long distance walking and got the family into camping.
 2020 saw me returning to the mountains I love and I’m now working towards becoming a mountain leader.